tskit-dev/tstrait/docs/contributing.md

 tstrait repository.

 - Install the [requirements](requirements).
-- Run the tests to ensure everything has worked: `python3 -m pytest`.
+- Run the tests to ensure everything has worked: `uv run pytest`.
 These should all pass.

 ### Develop your contribution

 - Make your changes in a local branch.
-On each commit, a [pre-commit hook](https://pre-commit.com/) will check for code styles and common problems.
+On each commit, a [prek](https://prek.j178.dev) hook will check for code styles and common problems.
-  You can also use `pre-commit run` to run the checks without committing.
+  You can also use `uv run prek --all-files` to run the checks without committing.

 ### Submit your contribution